Xalil404/surf101/README.md

 <img src="https://res.cloudinary.com/dugcwv1mf/image/upload/v1692013796/Project%201/Screenshot_2023-08-14_at_12.45.51_PM_xcbpnj.png" width="auto" height="auto" alt="image of the equipment page"></p>

 ### Surfing page
-* Once a user has purchased the necessary equipment, the surfing page gives instructions on what the user would need to do once they arrive at the beach and are ready to enter the water.
+* Once a user has knowledge of the needed equipment, the surfing page gives instructions on what the user would need to do once they arrive at the beach and are ready to enter the water.

 <img src="https://res.cloudinary.com/dugcwv1mf/image/upload/v1692013794/Project%201/Screenshot_2023-08-14_at_12.46.12_PM_g1hvsg.png" width="auto" height="auto" alt="image of the surfing page"></p>

 ### Destinations page
 * Waves don't exist everywhere, therefore the destinations page provides a list of destinations where a potential surfer would be guaranteed with catching good surf.
-Each destinations is broken down into 3 section, a description of the location, an image of the location and an embedded google map to easily find the location on Google Maps.
+Each destination is broken down into 3 sections, a description of the location, an image of the location and an embedded google map to easily find the location on Google Maps.

 <img src="https://res.cloudinary.com/dugcwv1mf/image/upload/v1692013797/Project%201/Screenshot_2023-08-14_at_12.46.52_PM_e7oqh5.png" width="auto" height="auto" alt="image of the destinations page"></p>

 ### Resources page
-* The resources page provides a list of useful websites that surfer could turn for reference on news regarding surfing or where to find good surfing spots around the world.
+* The resources page provides a list of useful websites that a surfer could turn to for reference on news regarding surfing or where to find good surfing spots around the world i.e. a surf atlas.

 <img src="https://res.cloudinary.com/dugcwv1mf/image/upload/v1692013797/Project%201/Screenshot_2023-08-14_at_12.47.18_PM_kp0miz.png" width="auto" height="auto" alt="image of the resources page"></p>